databrickslabs/mosaic/README.md

 :warning: **geopandas 0.14.4 not supported**

-For Mosaic <= 0.4.1 `%pip install databricks-mosaic` will no longer install "as-is" in DBRs due to the fact that Mosaic has thus far left geopandas unpinned.
-As of geopandas 0.14.4, numpy dependency is changed which conflicts with the limits of scikit-learn in DBRs.
+For Mosaic <= 0.4.1 `%pip install databricks-mosaic` will no longer install "as-is" in DBRs due to the fact that Mosaic left geopandas unpinned in those versions.
+With geopandas 0.14.4, numpy dependency conflicts with the limits of scikit-learn in DBRs.
 The workaround is `%pip install geopandas==0.14.3 databricks-mosaic`.
-Mosaic 0.4.2 release will pin the geopandas version.
+Mosaic 0.4.2+ limits the geopandas version.

 ### Mosaic 0.4.x Series [Latest]